fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/teams-client-health-update-monitoring.md

 ### Client version details

-You can see your organization's client version distribution and adoption of each client version, as well as the health of each client version in your organization.
+You can see your organization's client version distribution and adoption of each client version and the health of each client version in your organization.
 To view a detailed dashboard with insights, select any version from the health table from a row in this table.

 You can identify users and devices running outdated version of Teams, and review troubleshooting insights on issues preventing users from updating to a newer version of Teams.